Estate Planning Canada17 Retirement Life Challenges To Consider

 It’s more about creating that plan B for retirement like you would for budgeting or needing extra cash.

-Around two weeks ago I found out that my mum and dad sold their primary residence and are moving.
+Around two weeks ago, I discovered that my mum and dad had sold their primary residence and were moving.

-When I asked my mum why they sold their house she convinced me why it was for the best.
+When I asked my mum why they sold their house, she convinced me it was for the best.

-Below are the general topics that we conversed about and I’m happy they are thinking ahead.
+Below are the general topics we discussed, and I’m happy they are thinking ahead.

-- Is your health good enough going up and downstairs?
+• Is your health good enough to go up and down?

-- How much home do you really need for 2 seniors?
+• How much home do you need for two seniors?

-- They had far too much stuff and wanted to get rid of almost all of it.
+• They had far too much stuff and wanted to eliminate almost all of it.

-Basically the above topics were what we discussed and it gave me insight into retirement life.
+The above topics were what we discussed, and it gave me insight into retirement life.

-Although I’m far from retiring there are things we want to do and things we need to consider ahead of time.
+Although I’m far from retiring, there are things we want to do and need to consider ahead of time.

-My parents are moving closer to my sister to have family close by in case they need help.
+My parents are moving closer to my sister to have family nearby if they need help.

-Right now they are still looking for a retirement home to settle in that they hopefully stay in forever.
+They are still looking for a retirement home to settle in that they will hopefully stay in forever.

-I’m happy that they have done this since I’m power of attorney who believes that less is better.
+I’m happy they have done this since I’m a power of attorney who believes that less is better.

 What Should You Not Do During Retirement Life?

-I can think of a few things that retired folks should take into consideration when they retire.
+I can think of a few things that retired folks should consider when they retire.

-The main considerations are whether there will be enough money and outliving their savings.
+The main considerations are whether there will be enough money and whether they will outlive their savings.

-Unfortunately a million dollars doesn’t go that far depending on the lifestyle you lead.
+Unfortunately, a million dollars doesn’t go that far, depending on your lifestyle.

 17 Retirement Life Challenges To Consider